 Question 5: How would a WRI process have been institutionalized throughout the States?

 FMCSA would have worked publicly and in conjunction with CVSA to develop a nationally recognized electronic inspection program.

 Currently in Phase III, the FOT will:

-- Demonstrate WRI system instantaneous loading equal to a nationally-deployed system.
+Demonstrate WRI system instantaneous loading equal to a nationally-deployed system.

-- Feed revisions of the already existing WRI requirements, concept of operations, and architecture.
+Provide experience to revise the already existing WRI requirements, concept of operations, and architecture.

-August 2007 Phase I completed
+August 2007: Phase I completed

-November 2011 Phase II completed
+November 2011: Phase II completed

 December 2017: Phase III and final reports will be completed - ON HOLD